milos-p-lab/VB6-on-Windows-11/README.md

 ## 🔧 Optional Add-Ins

 If you’d like to extend the VB6 IDE with modern or classic utilities, see
-👉 [extras.md](docs/extras.md) — for recommended add-ins such as Smart Indenter, MZ-Tools, and CodeSmart.
+👉 [extras.md](docs/extras.md) — for recommended add-ins such as MZ-Tools and CodeSmart.

 ---